brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 ### Preload A FairPLay license

-If you plan to download multiple videos, it's a good idea to prelaod all the FairPlay licenses beforehand, because FairPlay license exchange cannot happen while the app is in the background.
-In iOS 10.3 and later, request a FairPlay license with a similar call:
+If you plan to download multiple FairPlay-protected videos, it's a good idea to prelaod all the FairPlay licenses beforehand, because FairPlay license exchange cannot happen while the app is in the background.
+In iOS 10.3 and later, preload a FairPlay license with a similar call:

 ```
 [BCOVOfflineVideoManager.sharedManager